Sukya1/Assignment_Remake/README.md

 # Group TO DO's
 1. Make the page Header (progress on the header can be found in the hire talent file)
 Bugs:
-    1. hover effect causes flickering
+    1. hover effect causes flickering (fixed by adding transition of 0s/none)
-    2. post hoving effect shows a blue rectangle before returning to normal (fixed by adding transition of 0s)
+    2. post hoving effect shows a blue rectangle before returning to normal (fixed by adding transition of 0s/none)
     3. contents of the drop box have not yet been modified
     4. hover effect causes the icon to move right
 2. Make the Page Footer